Kolb and Dill: Acts

 Newspaper accounts of Kolb and Dill next resurface on November 28, 1901, noting that Kolb and Dill were heading the Fiddle Dee Dee act by Weber & Fields.
 Fiddle Dee Dee was a major production which was popular enough to run 204 consecutive performances throughout the Pan-American Exposition and was declared Weber & Fields greatest success in an advertisement for Gilmore's Auditorium.
-Their performance was praised as the "unsophisticated Germans" as role that was familiar to audiences of their other performances.
+Their performance was praised as the "unsophisticated Germans" as a role that was familiar to audiences of their other performances.
 Kolb and Dill's act would move to Chicago by mid-March 1902.
 Despite it not being the original company, Kolb and Dill's imitation of Weber and Fields was hailed as a good production.
 The act would move to San Francisco and play at the Fischer's theater on April 7, 1902.

 On June 30, the San Francisco Chronicle referred to Kolb and Dill as the main attraction of the first act called "Pousse Cafe" and mentioned that the theater was packed with a large attendance.
 The act was unchanged until at least after August 3, Fischer's ads continued to highlight the popularity of the triple bill throughout July.